 There is a small (single page) and larger (two templates) version to choose from.

-- You can use brass tacks ("brads") instead of glue to attach the head, tail or arms if you want them to be moveable.
+- You can use brass fasteners ("brads") instead of glue to attach the head, tail or arms if you want them to be moveable.

 - Print out the template of choice.

 - Cut out the template pieces -- parents can help cut out some of the more difficult pieces like the paintbrush while children work on the easier pieces like the body and legs.

 - Glue the chameleon together in the following order:

 - Glue the arms onto the body